Assignment Help

 “Evidence from the IPCC Sixth Assessment Report (2021) indicates that global mean surface temperatures have increased by approximately 1.1°C above pre-industrial levels, with significant implications for policy responses across 195 signatory nations.”

-This version is specific, evidenced, appropriately hedged, and formally phrased.
+Specific, evidenced, appropriately hedged, and formally phrased.

 Subject-Specific Proofreading Checklists for Different Assignment Types